openownership/bods-dev-handbook/translations.md

 ##### Creating and storing your API key

-You will need to create and store a Transifex api key.
-While you are logged in to Transifex, navigate to https://www.transifex.com/user/settings/api/
+You'll need a [Transifex API key](https://www.transifex.com/user/settings/api/) to push to and pull from the BODS project.
+You only need this locally; don't commit it or share it or store it anywhere public.

 Click on the “Generate a token” button on the right hand side.
 Click on “Copy and Close”.
 Your API token has been created.
-At the moment it is still quite fragile as it only exists in your clipboard, if you lose it you will not be able to retrieve it from Transifex.

-From your home directory, create a new file called ‘.transifexrc’

-Enter the lines as shown below, replacing YOUR-API-KEY-SHOULD-GO-HERE with your newly generated api key.
+So you don't have to enter it at the commandine every time you can store it in `.transifexrc` in your home directory (`~/`), which looks like:

 ```
 [https://www.transifex.com]
 api_hostname = https://api.transifex.com